intel/intel-technology-enabling-for-openshift/README.md

 Red Hat Distributed CI* (DCI) based CI/CD pipeline is leveraged to enable and test this E2E solution with each RHOCP release to ensure new features and improvements can be promptly available.

-The [Open Platform for Enterprise AI (OPEA)](https://github.com/opea-project) RAG workloads are used to validate and optimize Intel enterprise AI E2E solutions.
+The [Open Platform for Enterprise AI (OPEA)](https://github.com/opea-project) Retrieval-Augmented Generation (RAG) workloads are used to validate and optimize Intel enterprise AI foundation for OpenShift.

 ![Alt text](/docs/images/Intel-Technology-Enabling-for-OpenShift-Architecture.png)